The planning for the assault against the Prison of Torment went as one would expect.

 The human paladin was there in an instant, and he threw a small glinting shard of purple life energy at me.
 Iliera’s life energy.
 Just enough to trigger the spell.

-Evanor panicked when she realized what she was, but when she tried to pull away, I held fast, and the wand remained in both of our grips.
+Evanor panicked when she realized what was happening, but when she tried to pull away, I held fast, and the wand remained in both of our grips.
 She refused to let go, and so did I, so the two of us knew what was about to happen.

 We became the anchors for the time spell, our life energy confused for Iliera’s.